This page is also available in Portuguese ›

 The DiSSCo consortium in

 Portugal is represent in DiSSCo by the national research infrastructure PRISC – Portuguese Research Infrastructure for Scientific Collections, included in the national Research Infrastructures Roadmap since 2014.
-PRISC gathers the three universities that hold the main Portuguese natural history museums and botanic gardens: the National Museum of Natural History and Science, which includes the Botanic Garden of Lisbon and the Tropical Botanic Garden, of the University of Lisbon; the Museum of Science and the Botanic Garden of the University of Coimbra; and the Natural History and Science Museum of the University of Porto, which includes Porto’s Botanical Garden.
+PRISC gathers the three universities that hold the main Portuguese natural history museums and botanic gardens: the National Museum of Natural History and Science, which includes the Botanic Garden of Lisbon and the Tropical Botanic Garden, of the University of Lisbon; the Museum of Science, the Botanic Garden and the Herbarium of the University of Coimbra; and the Natural History and Science Museum of the University of Porto, which includes Porto’s Botanical Garden.

 National Museum of Natural History and Science, University of Lisbon